mdbecker/whisper_cpp_macos_utils/README.md

 ### `build_and_test_models.sh`

-- Builds the `whisper.cpp` binary with Metal support for macOS.
+- Builds the `whisper.cpp` binary with Metal support for macOS using CMake.
-- Downloads and tests Whisper models for transcription.
+- Downloads, quantizes (if necessary), and tests Whisper models for transcription.
+- Removes any existing build directory before configuring the build.
+- Moves the compiled binary (named `whisper_metal`) to the expected location.
+- Automatically checks for model availability and, if a model isn’t directly downloadable, performs manual quantization based on the extracted base model and quantization type.

 **Options:**
 - `-m`: Comma-separated list of Whisper models to download and test.